 In my research (which consists of Socratic-style questioning of hundreds of friends, acquaintances, coworkers, clients, and strangers) I’ve seen how the whole relationship lockdown breeds an almost viral tendency to take the other person for granted, to have huge expectations, and to deliver this all from a sense of duty and obligation — without a thank you!
 This stifling setup can prohibit the joyful feeling of compersion.

 Sometimes people ask me if I get jealous.
 I absolutely do — I feel it all.
-But as Ester Perel, the author of Mating in Captivity, has said “We need a productive conversation about infidelity.”
+But as Esther Perel, the famous psychotherapist and author of Mating in Captivity, has said, “We need a productive conversation about infidelity.”
 This is my productive conversation.
 And it is just that: a conversation, dynamic, evolving.

 To me, compersion is a lifestyle; it’s a way to love and to be loved.
 I want my beloved, spouse, mate, partner (you choose the word) to care profoundly about what makes me thrive, as I care profoundly about his happiness.

 I would not call myself polyamorous nor would I say I am monogamous.
-I have no interest in labeling myself and trying to follow someone else rules, especially in the most intimate of chambers — my marriage.
+I have no interest in relationship labels and trying to follow someone else rules, especially in the most intimate of chambers — my marriage.

 There are times my marriage is open.
 There are times it is shut.
-There are times in my life that it was perfect to be polyamorous, there are times when I did not want to “share”.
+There are times in my life that it was perfect to be polyamorous; there are times when I did not want to “share” my partner.